This document is also available in these non-normative formats: XML and Revision markup.

 An implementation must support at least the following glob syntax for the pattern:

-for matching one unknown character.A related function is file:children.
+* for matching any number of unknown characters and? for matching one unknown character.A related function is file:children.

 This function is ·nondeterministic·.

-does not point to an existing directory.file:move
+$dir does not point to an existing directory.file:movefile:move($source asxs:string, $target asxs:string) asempty-sequence()

 Moves a file or a directory given a source and a target path/URI.
 The following cases

-may occur if $source
+may occur if $source points to a file:

-is a directory, the file will be created in that
+$target does not exist, it will be created.$target is a file, it will be overwritten.$target is a directory, the file will be created in that

 directory with the name of the source file.
 If a file already exists, it will be

-overwritten.The following cases may occur if $source
+overwritten.The following cases may occur if $source points to a directory:

-does not exist, it will be created as directory, and all
+$target does not exist, it will be created as directory, and all

 files of the source directory are moved to this directory with their existing

-is a directory, the source directory with all its files
+local names.$target is a directory, the source directory with all its files

 will be moved into the target directory.
 If the target directory contains a